jon-jacky/Piety/bin/README.md

 - **piety**: run a Piety session.
 Start Python, import the essential Piety modules, and start a single console task running a Python interpreter.
-If you exit from Piety or interrupt it, you will still be in Python and can resume Piety with r().
+If you exit from Piety or interrupt it, you will still be in Python and can resume Piety with resume().

 - **piety_writers**: similar to the *piety* command, but also starts with two writer tasks defined (but only one running).